ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/schedule-data-abstraction.md

     - **Higher-Order Function**: general-purpose functions for problem solving that accept functions as input

+## Structured Types

+### Technical Question

+- How can I use Python's structured types (e.g., `str`, `list`, `range`, and `dict`) to implement programs that efficiently store and retrieve data?

+### Reading Assignments

+- Chapter 5 of *Introduction to Computation and Programming Using Python*

+???+ note "Technical Concepts"

+    - **Tuple**: immutable ordered sequence that can contain elements of any type
+    - **List**: ordered sequence of values where each value is identified by an index
+    - **Set**: unordered collection of unique elements used for data storage
+    - **Shallow Copy**: creation of a new list that involves inserting contained objects into a new list
+    - **Dictionary**: container structure like a list, except for the fact that it is indexed with a key

 ## Learning Opportunities

 Interested in learning more about any of the topics on this schedule?
 If you